orbisgis/h2gis/docs/dev/ST_MinimumDiameter.md

 {% endhighlight %}

 ### Description
-Returns the minimum diameter for a input `GEOMETRY`.
+Returns the minimum diameter for a `geom`.
 The minimum diameter is computed from to the minimum rectangle which encloses a input Geometry.